fairouz-khalaf/Chat_App/README.md

 A new Flutter project.

-Chat App Using Socket .io
+Chat App Using Flutter ,Node JS and Socket .io